gibo-neurips-2021/GIBO/README.md

-# Local policy search with Bayesian Optimization
+# Local policy search with Bayesian optimization
 The algorithms implemented in this repo can solve black-box optimization problems.
 Black-box optimization refers to the general setup of optimizing an unknown function where only its evaluations are available.

 We introduce a new method that enables us to employ local gradient methods for black-box optimization by active sampling for efficient gradient estimation in the Bayesian optimization framework.

 # Code of the repo
 - [optimizers](./src/optimizers.py): The optimizers implemented can be applied to black-box functions.
-Implemented are [random search](https://arxiv.org/abs/1803.07055), vanilla Bayesian optimization, CMA-ES and the proposed method Gradient informative Bayesian optimization (GIBO).
+Implemented are [random search](https://arxiv.org/abs/1803.07055), vanilla Bayesian optimization, CMA-ES and the proposed method Gradient Information with BO (GIBO).
 - [model](./src/model.py): A Gaussian process model with a squared-exponential kernel that also supplies the Jacobian.
 - [policy parameterization](./src/policy_parameterizations.py): Multilayer perceptrones as policy parameterization for solving reinforcement learning problems.
 - [environment api](./src/environment_api.py): Interface for interactions with reinforcement learning environments of OpenAI Gym.